The Journey School FAQs

 The Journey School Thursday class meets from 7:00 to 8:30pm via online and is led by The Journey School Abbot/Abbess and a faculty member/guest presenter.
 There are periods of opening reflection, announcements, Lectio Divina, sharing from the prior’s week homework, teachings on the email that was just sent on that day and closing prayers.

 Although structured for the benefit of those who are participating in The Journey School, the Thursday evening class is open to all who have a desire to study and practice.

-Will the Zoom video be recorded?
+Will the online video be recorded?
 Can I watch a class at a later time?